2019 Daytona 500: Radio

-The race was broadcast on radio by the Motor Racing Network—who has covered the Daytona 500 since 1970—and simulcast on Sirius XM NASCAR Radio.
+The race was broadcast on radio by the Motor Racing Network and simulcast on SiriusXM's NASCAR Radio.
 The booth crew was consisted of Alex Hayden, Jeff Striegle and 1989 Cup Series champion Rusty Wallace.
 Longtime turn announcer Dave Moody was the lead turn announcer.
 He called the Daytona 500 from atop the Sunoco tower outside the exit of turn 2 when the field raced through turns 1 and 2.
 Mike Bagley worked the backstretch for the Daytona 500 from a spotter's stand on the inside of the track & Kyle Rickey called the Daytona 500 when the field raced through turns 3 and 4 from the Sunoco tower outside the exit of turn 4.
 On pit road, MRN was manned by lead pit reporter and NASCAR Hall of Fame Executive Director Winston Kelley.
 He will be joined on pit road by Steve Post, Kim Coon, and Dillon Welch.